5 steps to file a successful car accident claim with State Farm

-- After the collision, exchange insurance policy numbers, photograph the scene, and gather any witnesses’ contact information.
+- Exchange insurance policy numbers, photograph the scene, and gather any witnesses’ contact information.

 - Even if you feel fine, go to a doctor to check for any latent injuries.